putianyi889/Computer-in-Terraria/README.md

 # Computer-in-Terraria
 The goal of this project is to design a computer in Terraria.

-All the circuits in pictures are in the wld file.
+All current achievements are show in pictures, the circuits of which are in the wld file.

-There is no explanation for them.
 Feel free to ask if you have any question.
+This helps us to add essential information to the repository.